 The Joan W. Welk Endowed Fellowship for the Study of Religion supports graduate students in the Comparative Religion Master’s Program for travel, fees, books, or other material connected to their course work and research.
-To apply, please submit an informal copy of your University of Washington transcript, CV, and one-page proposal to Program Coordinator Ryan Hoover (firstname.lastname@example.org).
+To apply, please submit an informal copy of your University of Washington transcript, CV, and one-page proposal to email@example.com and firstname.lastname@example.org.
 Applications will be reviewed three times each year.
 Typical grants are between $500-$2000.

 Foreign Language and Area Studies (FLAS)

 FLAS fellowships support undergraduate, graduate and professional students in acquiring modern foreign languages and area or international studies competencies.
 FLAS Fellowships are available to U.S. citizens and permanent residents.
 Foreign Language study is critical to successful completion of the MA in Comparative Religion at the UW.
-Applications opens in late October and will be due at the end of January.
 Click here for more information.